No COVID-19 deaths reported in Wisconsin

 Deaths for each day are reported by DHS here.

-There were been six positive COVID-19 tests yesterday in Wisconsin and 2,920 negative results.
-The reported seven-day of positive by testing is 1.1 percent.
+There were 41 positive COVID-19 tests yesterday in Wisconsin and 4,430 negative results.
+The reported seven-day of positive by testing is 1.3 percent.

 (CLICK HERE FOR THE FULL DHS DASHBOARD)